Steve Young: Los Angeles Express

-Before the Express' final home game – which had been moved to Los Angeles Pierce College in the San Fernando Valley – the bus driver refused to leave unless he was paid up front in cash.
+Before the Express' final home game — which had been moved to Los Angeles Pierce College in the San Fernando Valley — the bus driver refused to leave unless he was paid up front, in cash.
 Young contributed some money, as did the team trainer, and the driver took them to the game.
-In the season finale at Orlando, Young had to line up at tailback because a rash of injuries had left the Express without any healthy running backs.
-The owners had refused to allocate any money to allow the Express to replace injured players.
+In the season finale at Orlando, Young had to line up at tailback because the Express had no healthy running backs left on the roster.